mandres2/Cafeblog/README.md

 ## Synopsis

-Social Blog application written in .py combined with the Django Framework.
+'Social Blog' application written in .py combined with the Django Framework.

-## Code Example

 ## Motivation

 To gain a deeper understanding of Python syntax and utilizing the Django framework.

-## Technologies Used
+## Technologies Used / Pre-Requisites
 * Django v3.0.5+
 * Python v3.8.2+
 * BootStrap v4.4+
 * Microsoft Visual Studios Code v1.43+
 * django-crispy-forms - Allows developer the control of the rendering behavior of Django forms.
   * (*Documentation* https://django-crispy-forms.readthedocs.io/en/latest/)

-## Pre-Requisites

-## Installation

 ## API Reference
 Python Pillow